PainDiffusion: Learning to Express Pain: PAIN DIFFUSION

 \section{PAIN DIFFUSION}

-Our main goal is to model the relationship between facial expressions, pain-causing signals, and the intrinsic features of an individual, similar to the task of generating facial reactions based on a speaker's speech or audio \cite{ng_learning_2022, song2023multiple}.
+Our main goal is to model the relationship between facial expressions, pain-causing signals, and the intrinsic features of an individual.
 To achieve this, we define the high-level task as follows: \textit{Given a continuous sequence of pain-causing signals and the configuration of the individual, we autoregressively predict the appropriate facial expression.}

 To capture ongoing reactions, we employ diffusion forcing (Sec. \ref{dforcing}) to roll a denoising diffusion model (Sec. \ref{ediff}) to generalize the prediction further than the training temporal horizon.
 We developed a temporal latent U-Net (Sec. \ref{tlunet}) with temporal attention to enhance temporal coherence in the predictions.
 This model can process a sequence of conditioning signals and intrinsic configurations, generating a latent vector representing the output produced by EMOCA \cite{danecek_emoca_2022}, as described in Sec. \ref{f-repre}.
 The high-level system is illustrated in Fig. \ref{fig:model-flow}.